-Does the Age of the Victim Affect Slip and Fall Claims?
+Does the Age of the Victim Affect a Pensacola Slip and Fall Claims?

 People of all ages slip and fall every day in Pensacola.
 Most may only suffer minor bruises, but many are seriously injured.
 When another person’s lack of responsibility caused the fall, slip and fall victims may be able to seek compensation to cover numerous harmful effects from the fall, including pain and suffering.

 But how much compensation can they receive?
 Does their age affect the amount they are likely to recover?
 While there are many factors that go into determining a damage award in every premises liability case, a knowledgeable Pensacola slip and fall attorney explains the role age can play in recovery.

 Before discussing the effect of age on compensation in slip and fall cases, it is helpful to look at the types of compensation that may be awarded and how the amounts may be set.
 Overall, when someone’s negligence causes a personal injury, the victim may be entitled to receive compensation designed to restore them to the condition they were in before the negligent action.
 They might receive amounts to make up for earnings lost while they were unable to work, as well as earnings they might not receive in the future because of the effect of the injuries.
 Accident victims can also receive compensation for medical expenses and future medical needs.
 While no amount of money can restore the time lost during recovery or make up for the pain they’ve experienced, the law also provides compensation for these intangible losses.

 When determining the amount an accident victim should receive for each type of loss, courts typically consider not only the losses that have already occurred but also those that could be expected in the future.
 This is where a Pensacola slip and fall attorney probably sees the most significant impact of age on an award of compensation.